This part was written by Amitai, Gizra’s CTO:

 So this is an attempt to provide this info, so you - the candidate - can read it without the stress of the interview.

 Here’s what we expect to get from you:

 Some intro to who you are.
 Being able to see how you present yourself, gives us some hint to your written communication skills.
 Don’t make it too long, or too short.
 Try to make it interesting and reflect best on your skills, and what you are looking for.

-To save each other’s time, I’ll mention right off the bat that our salaries range between around $4,000 to $6,000 per month, depending on experience and role.
-It’s probably not as high as one might get if one worked in a well funded startup, though they are competitive, and - depending on the startup - more stable.
+To save each other’s time, I’ll mention right off the bat that our QA salaries range between $2,500 to $3,000 per month (for full time), depending on experience and role.
+It’s probably not as high as one might get if one worked in a well-funded startup, though they are competitive, and - depending on the startup - more stable.
 An important factor is that by that salary we don’t have a sense of ownership on your time.
 We don’t assume you should work weekends or late nights.
 We don’t like wasting your time (and ours) with boring meetings.
 Instead, we are really focused on being productive, making a profit, and enjoying our work.
 Not necessarily in this order.

 Your contract will be for “Independent Contractor” as opposed to “Employee.”
 Having to deal with each country’s bureaucracy is something we gladly decided to avoid.
 There’s too much overhead for a company of our size, where employees are scattered all over the world.
 That means, the hassle of taxes, retirement and medical plans are to be your responsibility.

 This also means we don’t mention sick days or holidays in the contract.
 So when telling us your hourly rate, you should take into account those days.
 We consider a month as 160 hours, so you can calculate your hourly rate accordingly.